 As tears roll down my cheeks, I close my eyes and find myself falling asleep.
 When I open my eyes, we’re about to arrive.
 The car stops so suddenly I almost have a heart attack.
 I look at the door and wait for the driver to open it.
 I’m tired and angry, when the door opens I nearly jump out of the car, eager to get out of that vehicle.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RubyBlakeWrite a Review